Speech and Language

 Simply put, expressive language refers to language “output” or the way a person can express themselves.
 For children with ADHD, there are several areas of expressive language that are often impacted.

-• Narrative language: The ability to tell a story that makes sense and is in the correct order.
+- Narrative language: The ability to tell a story that makes sense and is in the correct order.
 I often hear from parents who say, “I ask them what they did today, and they just shrug and say I don’t know!”
 Parents are inevitably frustrated, because their child absolutely does know what they did during the day!
-They just can’t put all of the events in order and share details about their day.
 For children with ADHD, it can be extremely difficult to start at the beginning, give enough background information, keep the events in order, and stay on topic while telling a story.

-• Grammar: The rules that govern our language can be challenging for children with ADHD to learn.
-Because they sometimes have trouble paying attention to detail, they can make grammatical errors when talking as well as when writing.
+- Grammar: The rules that govern our language can be challenging for children with ADHD to learn.
+Sometimes they can make grammatical errors when talking as well as when writing.

 Speech Sounds

 Some children with ADHD also have speech/articulation challenges.
 When a child makes errors on specific sounds or groups of sounds, this is often classified as a speech sound disorder.
 Because children with ADHD often struggle with self-monitoring, they may not self-correct these errors as readily.
 In this case, speech therapy can teach the correct pronunciation of sounds.
-I shared specific information about speech sound disorders here.
-Speech issues are important to address at a young age when possible.
-There is a strong link between pervasive speech sound errors and long-term reading difficulty, such as dyslexia.
+(For more specific information about speech disorders, click here) Speech issues are important to address at a young age if possible.
+There is a strong link between pervasive speech sound errors and long-term reading difficulty, such as Dyslexia.

 Reading and Writing